ts-zen/trycatch/README.md

 }
 ```

-Expected errors are part of the return value of the task.
+Expected errors are included in the return value of the task.
 TypeScript's language server provides strong guidance when consuming these return values, which we now refer to as results.

 ```typescript
 const result: string | Error = task();